hubzity/conversions-tracking/stages/gtm.md

 Consider the following scenario.
 You have a product subscription process and within this process user needs to fill a registration form.
 Let"s imagine your conversion process consists of 3 stages:

 1. Stage 0 - user loads the landing page.
-This is covered by the code above.
+This is covered by the pixel above.
 2. Stage 1 - e.g. user fills in the registration form.
 This should be added as sampled below.
 3. Stage 2 - e.g. user clicks ‘Subscribe’ button.
 This should be added as sampled below.